snoek09/snoek09.github.io/source/_posts/2019-08-17-am8-aluminium-frame-build.md

 ---
-title: Anet A8 to AM8 conversion
+title: Anet A8 - AM8 Aluminium Frame Build
-hero: /images/am8-conversion/am8-conversion.jpg
+hero: /images/am8-build/am8-build.jpg
-date_lastmod: 2019-08-18
+date_lastmod: 2019-10-13
 ---

 The acrylic frame that came with my Anet A8 is not the most solid construction.
 Adding a [spool holder on top](/blog/2018/05/06/a-year-with-the-anet-a8-3d-printer/) of it doesn't make things better.

-One of the bigger upgrades I could do is the AM8 metal frame conversion.
+One of the bigger upgrades I could do is the AM8 metal frame build.
 This upgrade will make a sturdy frame while re-using as many components as possible.
 <!-- more -->